 Welcome to Gulaay – the Indigenous Australian Curriculum & Resources Team.
 Gulaay is the Wiradyuri word for 'bridge or to cross over', given by Aunty Gloria Dindima Rogers to acknowledge the work being done across the cultures.

 Gulaay is part of the Division of Learning and Teaching and reflects the Division’s ongoing commitment to Indigenous curriculum and cultural competency.
-We support the Indigenous Australian Content in Courses and Subjects Policy and the Charles Sturt University Strategy 2030 in a number of ways.
+We support the Indigenous Australian Content in Courses and Subjects Policy and the Charles Sturt University Strategy 2030.
 The Gulaay team is responsible for coordinating the inclusion of Indigenous curriculum and pedagogy in Charles Sturt courses.
 The team is tasked with the creation of original resources to enable this work.
 Gulaay also oversees the Indigenous Cultural Competency Program (ICCP) and the Indigenous Education Strategy (IES) Collection in the DOMS.

 The Indigenous Cultural Competency Program (ICCP) responds to a series of strategic priorities at Charles Sturt where we aim to improve the education and lives of First Nations peoples.
-The entire Indigenous Cultural Competency Program has three components:
+The Indigenous Cultural Competency Program is:

 All images used in this site were taken in Ngiyeempaa country and permission for their use has been given by Aunty Beryl Philp Carmichael, Ngiyeempaa Elder.
 Photos by Rosie Mallard- Mueller (supported by Dr John Harper), Professor Robert Davidson and Professor Andrew Vann.

 Please watch the video below for a short overview of the web site

 Dr. Michelle Evans is originally from the Hunter Valley NSW.
 Now based in Bathurst, she works as an academic, writer, facilitator and cultural producer.
 Michelle holds a Senior Lectureship in Leadership at Charles Sturt University, is a Fellow at Melbourne Business School and Fellow of the Research Centre for Leadership in Action at New York University.
 Michelle is Trustee of the Yvonne Cohen Award for Indigenous Creative Young People.
 Michelle is also an Indigenous alumni of Charles Sturt gaining a Bachelor of Arts (Communication - Theatre and Media) in 1994.